-As a world-class pro cyclist who competed in top international events until his retirement in 2013, Levi Leipheimer has seen much of the world.
-Yet the three-time winner of the Amgen Tour of California, an eight-stage race which loops around the Golden State each May, chooses to live in the Sonoma County town of Santa Rosa.
-We caught up with Levi—who still puts in 15 to 20 hours each week in the saddle on roads or trails—to learn more about why Northern California gets his vote as the best place on earth.
+As a former professional cyclist who competed in top international events until his retirement in 2013, Levi Leipheimer has seen much of the world.
+Yet the three-time winner of the Amgen Tour of California, a discontinued eight-stage race that looped around the Golden State each May from 2006 to 2019, chooses to live in the Sonoma County town of Santa Rosa.
+We caught up with Levi—who still puts in 15 to 20 hours each week in the saddle and puts on the annual Levi’s Gran Fondo event—to learn more about why Northern California gets his vote as the best place on earth.

 Why there?
 When I turned professional in 1997, I moved here from Montana because of the roads, the cycling community, the cycling history, the weather, and the proximity of a major airport.
 It’s the perfect place for a professional cyclist to live.